0100101101011010/food/_pages/til.md

 * Leave fresh oranges or clementines on the counter for a month before eating. – [What I ate, Jul 1–7](/food/foodventures/what-i-ate-jul-1-7/#older-oranges-taste-better)
 * Keep some [coin batteries](https://amzn.to/2XAhHrA) on hand when your scale starts showing the Lo indicator occasionally.

+### September

+- Peaches, when baked, taste amazingly sweet but can smell bad